 Making Use of Social Networking Sites Like LinkedIn

-- Create a LinkedIn ProfileA LinkedIn Profile is how you will represent yourself online.
-It’s important to take the time to create an effective LinkedIn Profile that will get results.
-Be sure to include all of your past history, such as education, academics, volunteer, activities, summer jobs, and internships to represent yourself professionally online.
-Your LinkedIn Profile will act as your online resume, so it’s important that it’s detailed, complete, and has no errors.
-Be sure you use a professional looking photo in your Profile that will make you marketable and recognized across the web.
+Make your profile as professional as possible.
+Your profile is how you will represent yourself online.
+It’s important to take the time to create an effective profile on LinkedIn that will get results.
+Be sure to include all of your past history, such as education, academics, volunteer, activities, summer jobs and internships to represent yourself professionally online.
+Your LinkedIn profile will act as your online resume, so it’s important that it’s detailed, complete and has no errors.
+Be honest, truthful and don't embellish.

-Find People on LinkedIn:
+Find People on LinkedIn

 An excellent way to find previous colleagues, managers, professors, peers, and even alumni of your college is to use the “Advanced” button on the right side of the search bar.
 It is here that you can enter a keyword, first name, last name, title, company, school (college), and location to find people you may want to connect with.
 You will also get invitations to connect from those who view your Profile and want to connect online.

 All you have to do is get started.
-Once your Profile is established, you can begin using all of the functionalities that LinkedIn was set to do.
+Once your profile is established, you can begin using all of the functionalities that LinkedIn was set to do.
 It’s quite easy to maintain and, unlike Facebook, you won’t need to change it on a daily basis.
-Updating the information every few months is enough and please don’t feel that you have to connect with everyone that wants to connect with you.
+Updating the information every few months is enough and don’t feel that you have to connect with everyone that wants to connect with you.